bit4mind/anon-service/README.md

 # anon-service
-Transparent proxy through Tor with DNSCrypt and Anonymized-DNS feature enabled.
+Transparent proxy through Tor with DNSCrypt and Anonymized DNS feature enabled.

 From Wikipedia: Tor is free and open-source software for enabling anonymous communication by directing Internet traffic through a free, worldwide, volunteer